End of Program Student Learning Outcomes

-At the completion of the RN program, graduates will demonstrate the following:
+At the completion of the AAS RN program, graduates will demonstrate the following:

-- Teamwork and collaboration: Function effectively within nursing and inter-professional teams, fostering open communication, mutual respect, and shared decision-making to achieve quality patient care.
+- Teamwork and Collaboration: Collaborate within nursing and healthcare teams applying open communication, mutual respect, and shared decision-making in the delivery of optimal care.

-- Quality improvement: Use data to monitor the outcomes of care processes and use improvement methods to design and test changes to continuously improve the quality and safety of health care systems.
+- Quality Improvement: Utilize data to monitor outcomes of care and continuously improve the quality and safety of patient care.